Traveler's Winter Guide to Big Bear Lake!

 When is traffic heaviest into/out of Big Bear?

-The heaviest traffic uphill is typically seen Friday afternoons and evenings as well as Saturdays.
+- The heaviest traffic uphill is typically seen Friday afternoons and evenings as well as Saturdays.
 Downhill traffic is typically heaviest on Sundays.
-If you can, travel midweek to avoid traffic congestion during peak/off-peak season.
+Travel midweek to avoid traffic congestion.

 Do I need chains?
 How do I put chains on?
 And how can I keep up with road conditions or chain restrictions?